intelligent-soft-robots/pam_documentation/_sources/E1_tools.md.txt

 PYBIND11_MODULE(context, m)
 ```

-The above results in the creation of the python package "context", which can be used after compilation and sourcing of the workspace, simply in a terminal:
+The above results in the creation of the Python package "context", which can be used after compilation and sourcing of the workspace, simply in a terminal:

 ```bash
 python